Platform-OS/platformos-check/docs/checks/img_width_and_height.md

 - When the aspect ratio of the displayed image should be independent of the uploaded image.
 In these cases, use the padding-top hack with an `overflow: hidden` container.
 - When you are satisfied with the padding-top hack.

-Otherwise, it’s unwise to disable this check as it can negatively impact the mobile search ranking of the merchants using your theme.
+Otherwise, it’s unwise to disable this check as it can negatively impact the mobile search ranking of the merchants using your platformOS application.

 ## Version